JustinTArthur/serverwamp/docs/getting_started.rst

 Sending Events to Clients
 -------------------------
+A big benefit to having a persistent connection like a WebSocket is that events can be pushed to clients without the client having to poll for new data and without new connections needing to be established.

 Given a ``Session`` object, events can be published to the client with ``Session.send_event()``.
 This could happen inside of an RPC procedure, or in response to external event (from a message broker for example).